-The Alvin Theater survives today as one of the historic playhouses that symbolize American theater for both New York and the nation.
+The Alvin Theater interior survives today as one of the historic theater interiors that symbolize American theater for both New York and the nation.
 One of the few post-War theaters not built for a large theater organization, the Alvin served as headquarters for the producer team of Alex Aarons and Vinton Freedley, making a special contribution to the character of the Broadway theater district.

-Designed by Herbert J. Krapp, the most prolific architect of the Broadway theater district, the Alvin's facade is an exceptionally handsome neo-Georgian design.
-The elegance of its proportions and Adamesque detailing create a special architectural presence.
-Beginning with Aarons & Freedley's major musical comedy successes, the Alvin Theater has, for half a century, served as home to countless numbers of the plays through which the Broadway theater has come to personify American theater.
+Designed by Herbert J. Krapp, the most prolific architect of the Broadway theater district, the Alvin's interior is an exceptionally handsome Adamesque style design.
+The elegance of its detailing creates a special architectural presence.

+Beginning with Aarons & Freedley's major musical comedy successes, the Alvin Theater interior has, for half a century, served as home to countless numbers of the plays through which the Broadway theater has come to personify American theater.
 As such, it continues to help define the Broadway theater district, the largest and most famous concentration of legitimate stage theaters in the world.

-The preparation of this report has involved the work of a number of consultants, supervised and edited by Anthony W. Robins (AR), Deputy Director of Research.Individua.lauthors are noted by initials at the ends of their sections.
-The consultants were Margaret Knapp (MMK), Andrew S. Dolkart (ASD), Felicia Dryden (FD) and Peter Donhauser (PD).
-Marjorie Pearson (MP), Director of Research, wrote the description.
-Research Department staff who contributed to the report include Marion Cleaver, Gale Harris, and Jay Shockley.
+The preparation of this report has involved the work of a number of consultants, supervised and edited by Anthony W. Robins (AR), Deputy Director of Research Individual authors are noted by initials at the ends of their sections.
+The consultants were Margaret Knapp (MMK), Andrew S. Dolkart (ASD), Alice McGown (AM), and Peter Donhauser (PD).
+Marjorie Pearson (MP), Director of Research, wrote the de-Research Department staff scription. who contributed to the report include Marion Cleaver, Gale Harris, and Jay Shockley.